 The case has a simple oval contour, with the lugs providing the only real styling.
 They are a three-stepped art deco design that would look right at home in the lobby of the Chrysler Building.
 The pushers and crown are in great shape, too.
 And look at that domed plexiglass crystal!
 It “bends” the seconds hand in a most admirable way.

 The snap-on case back is decidedly not waterproof, but I’m not ever going swimming in this thing.
 And, despite the “antimagnetic” logo on the dial, I don’t think there’s anything particularly special about the watch or movement.

 Everything winds and ticks smoothly, and thankfully there’s no date window to worry about.
-As is typical with Venus chronograph movements, the counter can be stopped and restarted by the top pusher, and must be stopped before it can be reset using the bottom button.
-That reset feature is amazingly smooth, thanks to a clever trick by Venus: When you start the chronograph it stores energy in the “hammer” used to reset it.
+As is typical with Landeron chronograph movements, the counter can be stopped and restarted by the top pusher, and must be stopped before it can be reset using the bottom button.
+That reset feature is amazingly smooth, thanks to a clever trick by Landeron: When you start the chronograph it stores energy in the “hammer” used to reset it.
 So the reset releases this energy rather than asking your finger to do the work.

 The 45 minute counter subdial features marks at 3, 6, and 9 minutes, corresponding to the pricing of long-distance phone calls.
-Watch the chronograph and you’ll see another wonderful Venus touch: A “sautoir” advances the minute hand in steps rather than continually moving it forward.
+Watch the chronograph and you’ll see another wonderful Landeron touch: A “sautoir” advances the minute hand in steps rather than continually moving it forward.
 This is old technology but is rarely seen even in today’s high-end chronograph movements.